pat955/poki-books/README.md

 Remember to choose the one based on your operating system!

 Test it out with any book from [Project Gutenberg](https://www.gutenberg.org/).
 Project Gutenberg is an archive of books available in the public domain free of charge.
 I recommend reading Frankenstein!
-Current supported formats are: **.txt, .pdf, .epub and .mobi**
+Current supported formats are: **.txt, .pdf, .epub, .mobi and .html**

 Alternatively, if you want to run the app through terminal, follow the steps in the [Contributing section](#Contributing)

 # Features
 * Upload and read any .txt, pdf, mobi or epub file with ease!
-* Current supported formats include .txt, .epub, .mobi, .pdf and .html(still needs improvement regarding html)
+* Current supported formats include .txt, .epub, .mobi, .pdf and .html(still improving html)
 * Saves your scrollbar position for each book so you avoid scrolling forever each time
 * Take notes for each book
 * Customize appearance with themes, font size, justification and padding